PaulGoes/DonkeyKongReverse/README.md

 # DonkeyKongReverse
-Donkey Kong arcade rom hack: Donkey Kong Reverse

 Always wanted to know how it would be to play Donkey Kong in reverse???

-It is now possible with the rom hack Donkey Kong Reverse.
+It is now possible with this rom hack Donkey Kong Reverse.

 <image title screen>